 We believe that:

 - Physical therapists are essential members of the healthcare team who maintain, restore, and improve movement, activity, and health enabling individuals of all ages to have optimal functioning and quality of life while ensuring patient safety and applying evidence to provide efficient and effective care.
 (APTA 2011)

 - The promotion of health and preventative health care are major roles in physical therapy.

-- fosters growth of the individual personally and professionally.
+- Fosters the growth of the individual personally and professionally.

-- promotes quality in didactic, clinical, and professional endeavors.
+- romotes quality in didactic, clinical, and professional endeavors.

 - The responsibility for advancing professional knowledge through research and creative endeavors should be demonstrated by the activities and attitudes of the faculty and consistently conveyed to the students

 - The practice of life-long learning is necessary for ongoing professional competence, and we strive to instill the attitudes and skills necessary for their continued scholarship.

 - Each patient, student, and faculty member has the right to access the best evidence based practice, and that as role models we faculty must engender these values.